The Legend of The Deerfish

 Stranger still, those who spoke of the Deerfish too often seemed to vanish soon after.
 Boats found drifting with no one aboard.
 Fishermen disappearing without a trace.
 Supplies abandoned mid-use, as if their owner had been plucked from existence.

 The legend spread—told between sips of moonshine in backwoods bars, scratched in the margins of old hunters’ journals, even captured in a faded black-and-white photograph: the eerie silhouette of antlers breaking the water’s surface.
+Some say the Deerfish faded into myth—until a group of locals decided to bring its spirit back to life.

 The Birth of Deerfish Distilling Co.